me-rana/Ecommerce-Oagni/README.md

 This is a laravel ecommerce project and used as sample of my work

 <a href="https://ecommerce.rana.meranaint.com">Live Website of Oagni Ecommerce Website</a>
-<font color="red">"[Class "PDO" not found : Now try to fixing Blog Website, After that I will fix the --Class "PDO" not found-- issues"</font>
+<font color="red">[Class "PDO" not found : Now try to fixing Blog Website, After that I will fix the --Class "PDO" not found-- issues</font>

 ![Screenshot](image/screenshot.png)